LLM in International Human Rights Law

 +353 (0) 1

-700 6403
+700 6477

-The LLM in International Human Rights Law is a one year full-time and two year part-time programme offered by DCU’s School of Law and Government.
+The LLM in International Human Rights Law is a one year full-time or two year part-time programme offered by DCU’s School of Law and Government.
 We welcome applicants from Ireland, the EU and the wider world who are interested in international legal frameworks of human rights protection.

 Students will learn about human rights, international law and how social movements and socio-legal thought and research has influenced the development of human rights law.